KSI: 2020–present: All Over the Place and new releases

-2022–present: New releases and upcoming album

 On 6 May 2022, KSI featured on "Locked Out" by S-X. The single is S-X's third single for his debut album.
 "Locked Out" became S-X's first single to chart in the UK Official Charts which peaked at number 53.

-On 13 May, KSI announced that he and Proper Loud have signed Yxng Dave to The Online Takeover, marking him the second artist to be signed to the label.

 On 30 May, it was announced that KSI had signed with Atlantic Records and Warner Music UK "following his huge collaboration with Anne-Marie on Don't Play".
 On 5 August, KSI released "Not Over Yet" featuring Tom Grennan.
 "Not Over Yet" charted at number four on the UK Single Charts, and debuted at number one on The Official Big Top 40.
 The single marked the first record under Atlantic Records.
 A remix featuring Headie One and Nines released on 28 August and served as KSI's ring walk tune in his bout against Luis Alcaraz Pineda on 27 August.
-On 30 September, KSI released "Summer Is Over."
-On 5 December, KSI, TBJZL and Vikkstar123 released a Christmas themed single titled "Christmas Drillings" under the Sidemen banner featuring Jme.
-On 27 January, KSI released "Voices" featuring Oliver Tree.
+On 30 September, KSI released "Summer Is Over".
+On 5 December, KSI, TBJZL, and Vikkstar123 released a Christmas-themed single titled "Christmas Drillings" under the Sidemen banner featuring Jme, which charted at number 3 in the UK.
+On 27 January 2023, KSI released "Voices" featuring Oliver Tree.
+On 13 May, KSI released "Easy" with Bugzy Malone and R3HAB which served as KSI's ring walk tune in his bout against Joe Fournier on the same night.

+On 31 August 2024, KSI performed a two-part concert at MF & DAZN: X Series 17, in which he previewed two unreleased singles, "Low" and "Thick of It", featuring Trippie Redd.
+On 3 October, KSI released both songs as a double-single release, the latter of which was subjected to negative reception and mockery.
+On 19 November, KSI received BRIT Billion Award for amassing over one billion music streams in the UK.
+On 13 December, KSI released his third single of the year, "Dirty", which had previously been leaked in July 2024.
+The song received a positive reception following the negative response to "Thick of It".
+On 23 January 2025, "Thick of It" was nominated for Song of the Year at The BRIT Awards 2025.
+On 30 May, KSI released another double-single with "Catch Me If You Can" and "So Far Away", the latter featuring S-X which had previously leaked in July 2024 alongside "Dirty".